 Tzannetakis Grigorakis Tower: Its History

-The tower Tzannetakis Grigorakis is a traditional building of 1829, with an area of 875 sq.m.
-It has been declared a listed monument as there was the residence of the chieftain and third bey of the Bey of Mani, Tzannetakis Grigorakis.
+The Tower of Tzannetakis Grigorakis is a traditional building dating back to 1829, with an area of 875 sq m.
+It has been declared a listed monument as it was the residence of the chieftain and third bey of the Bey of Mani, Tzannetakis Grigorakis.
 He took part in the Revolution of 1821 and led his army in the reconquest of Monemvasia.
-Today the Museum of Mani is housed there.
+Today, the Museum of Mani is housed there.

-Since 1898 Kranai is united with the city of Gythio by a narrow strip of land 150 meters long.
+Since 1898, Kranai has been united with the city of Gythio by a narrow strip of land 150 meters long.
 On the island of Kranai, the lighthouse of Gythio is located.
-With a height of 23 meters and built-in 1873, it travels the visitor to other eras.
+With a height of 23 meters and built in 1873, it transports the visitor to other eras.
 If you walk on the islet, you will find the small church of Saints Peter and Paul.

 Going to Gythio or returning from the beautiful city of Laconia, it is worth making a stop at the castle town of Monemvasia.
 The traveler will have the opportunity, even within a few hours, to walk in the alleys of the special city and promise himself that he will return there soon.
 See our detailed travel guide to Monemvasia.